TransKat/aurpac/README.md

 Simple AUR helper made in Python 3

+Grabs packages from the Arch User Repository and installs them for Arch-based Linux distributions.

 to run, run either the py script or the binary with an argument for an aur package